asthaawasthi/Task_1/README.md

 Data Science
 & Business
 Analytics

-Task1:Prediction using Supervised ML using Python Task2:Prediction using Unsupervised ML using Python
+Task1:Prediction using Supervised ML using Python

+Task2:Prediction using Unsupervised ML using Python

+Prediction using Decision Tree -Algorithm